 You should read past client reviews for specifics tied to downsizing: coordinating bridge financing, meeting HOA timelines, managing estate sale logistics, and achieving clear list-to-sale outcomes in the 98 to 100 percent range.
 Vague praise is less useful than concrete, repeatable wins.

-When you compare top San Diego real estate agents, use a scorecard instead of gut feel.
+Compare agents using a measurable scorecard — not gut feel — focused on hyperlocal results, contingent-close experience, and full-service team depth.
 You are hiring a strategist who can maximize net proceeds and secure a low-maintenance place that fits your lifestyle, HOA budget, and accessibility needs.

 Pros and cons to weigh: